 Making Family Gatherings Easier for Seniors Who Can’t Hear

-Communication for someone with a hearing impairment can be challenging, but you can make a few simple adjustments to ensure the family gathering is an inclusive and pleasant experience for everyone.
+Communication for a parent or senior loved one with a hearing impairment can be challenging, but you can make a few simple adjustments to ensure the family gathering is an inclusive and pleasant experience for everyone:

 Seniors have lots of legitimate reasons for not wearing their hearing aids or other hearing devices.
 Often, the cause comes down to simple discomfort.
 Help ensure that the senior is wearing the hearing aid properly, the volume level is adequate and that it fits properly.
 If they complain about any of these issues you should get them in touch with their doctor or audiologist so that modifications can be made, or their hearing can be checked to identify any additional loss or problems.

-What is perceptive listening?
-It’s using perception, context, visual cues and pieces of the conversation the person has heard to figure out what has been said.
+“Perceptive listening” is using context, perception, visual cues and pieces of the conversation the person has heard to figure out what has been said.
 Encouraging the senior in your life to use perceptive listening (which is a skill that, like any other, should be practiced), will help them to regain some independence when it comes to communicating with family, as well as with people outside the home.

 Most importantly, when communicating with someone who is experiencing hearing loss, be patient and understanding.
-Hearing loss can have a profound effect on a person’s life and can cause frustration, social withdrawal and depression.
-It is important to include people with hearing loss in conversation, and make your best effort to accommodate their needs.
+Hearing loss can have a profound effect on a person’s life and can cause depression, frustration and social withdrawal.
+It is important to include people with hearing loss in conversation and make your best effort to accommodate their needs.
 Doing this will ensure that family gatherings are a fun-filled experience for everyone!

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.